 - Know when to stop clicking.
 Clickers are excellent for teaching new behaviours, dealing with new situations, or re-training dogs that are out of practice.
 This means that when a command or behaviour is learned, the clicker is no longer needed for that behaviour.
 Keep rewarding, either with treats or vocal praise, but there is no need to use the clicker forever!

-Try the Starmark Pro-Training Clicker to get started.
+Try the Clix Multi-Clicker to get started.
 The comfortable tear-shaped design and raised button make it easy to react quickly to your dog's actions.
 It comes with a free training guide, too!

 Hand Signals for Dogs

 Another technique for teaching your dog is to use hand signals.
 While this is a vital technique for dogs with hearing impairments, all dogs can benefit from the incorporation of hand signals in their training.
 The hand signals are visual cues that can either replace or complement a vocal cue.